Big Story

 Mao confirmed his candidacy on Tuesday, February 24, after days of internal consultations, insisting that the Speakership is a constitutional office elected by Members of Parliament and not the preserve of any single political party.

-“The Speaker belongs to Parliament, not to a party,” Mao said while addressing the media at the DP headquarters in Kampala, underscoring his argument that leadership of the House must reflect institutional independence and national interest.
+“I hereby announce my candidacy for Speaker of the 12th Parliament.
+This is an announcement; it’s not a campaign.
+I believe in rules.
+Under the rules of Procedure of Parliament, we are not supposed to campaign,” Mao said while addressing the media at the DP headquarters in Kampala, underscoring his argument that leadership of the House must reflect institutional independence and national interest.

 The Minister’s entry into the race comes despite the ruling National Resistance Movement (NRM) Central Executive Committee having endorsed incumbent Speaker Anita Among for continuity.
 The NRM commands an overwhelming majority in the House — a factor that traditionally carries decisive weight in internal parliamentary elections.